 3. A broken health system for people from the disadvantaged backgrounds

-Our work completely totally self-motivated and it helps to have a group of doctors, activists and friends that inspire and support each other.
+Our work is completely self-motivated and it helps to have a group of doctors, activists and friends that inspire and support each other.

 Are there many women working in snakebite in India and how can more women get involved?